Fast Multipole Attention: A Scalable Multilevel Attention Mechanism for Text and Images: Introduction

+where matrix element $c_{ij}$ encodes the similarity between the query vector of token $i$ and the key vector of token $j$.
+The \textit{scaled dot-product attention} is defined by

+Here {$\mathtt{softmax}$} is the standard normalized exponential function that is applied to each matrix row.
+Essentially, for each token $i$ the attention mechanism calculates a convex combination of the value vectors in the rows of $V$ with coefficients obtained from inner products between query and key vectors.
+In this way, self-attention converts the input sequence $X\in \mathbb{R}^{n\times {d}}$ into a transformed sequence $\hat{X}\in \mathbb{R}^{n\times \hat{d}}$, where each new token is a weighted linear combination of the value vectors of all input tokens.
+The weight matrices $W_Q,W_K,W_V$ are trained to minimize the loss function of the Transformer.

-However, this advantage comes with time and space complexity of $\mathcal{O}(n^2)$ for inputs of length $n$, since self-attention computes $n$ similarity scores for each token.
-This quadratic cost limits the maximum context size feasible in practice.
+Unlike recurrent neural network layers and convolutional layers, self-attention provides the Transformer architecture with a global receptive field.
+However, this advantage comes with quadratic time and space complexity: calculating the attention matrix according to Eq.\ (\ref{C}) requires $\mathcal{O}(n^2 \hat{d})$ time and $\mathcal{O}(n^2)$ space.
+This becomes a major computational bottleneck for large $n$ and limits the maximum context size feasible in practice.

 To address this problem, many methods focusing on improving the efficiency of self-attention have been proposed.
-One line of work is sparsification of the attention matrix with either fixed patterns \citep{sparse, longformer} or clustering methods \citep{reformer, Routing}.
+One line of work is sparsification of the attention matrix with either fixed patterns \cite{sparse, longformer} or clustering methods \cite{reformer, Routing}.
 However, the ability of attention to capture information from the entire sequence is impaired by these modifications.
-Another direction is to linearize attention either by kernelizing \citep{performer, linear} or replacing $\mathtt{softmax}$ with a linear operation \citep{zhen2022cosformer}, and avoiding to form the attention matrix explicitly.
-Although these approaches have complexity linear in $n$, their main disadvantage is that in autoregressive models they require recurrent rather than parallel training along the sequence length dimension \citep{tay2022efficient}.
-Since generating or translating long texts poses document-level challenges of \emph{discourse} such as lexical cohesion, coherence, anaphora, and deixis \citep{maruf2021survey}, the ability to include more context in language models is important.
+Another direction is to linearize attention either by kernelizing \cite{performer, linear} or replacing $\mathtt{softmax}$ with a linear operation \cite{zhen2022cosformer}, to avoid forming the attention matrix explicitly.
+Although these approaches have complexity linear in $n$, their main disadvantage is that in autoregressive models they require recurrent rather than parallel training along the sequence length dimension, which limits hardware utilization, making them difficult to scale to very long sequences \cite{tay2022efficient}.